andreybakanovsky/chat-live.2m/README.md

 # Live Chat

-This project aims to develop a real-time messaging application where users can exchange messages individually or within the common group.
+This project aims to develop a real-time messaging application where users can exchange messages individually or within `one` common group.
+The project based on `two` models only

 ## Features